Peet62/QNN/README.md

 This repository contains code for implementation of quaternion neural network (QNN) in Pytorch framework

-The files contain slightly modified  original code from hTorch library (https://github.com/ispamm/hTorch)
+The files contain modified  code from hTorch library

 The repository contains also example of simple 2 layer QNN model, trained with Adam optimization algorithm: example1.py